LaravelRUS/docs/dusk.md

     // Wait a maximum of one second for the expression to be true...
     $browser->waitUntil('App.data.servers.length > 0', 1);

+#### Waiting With A Callback

+Many of the "wait" methods in Dusk rely on the underlying `waitUsing` method.
+You may use this method directly to wait for a given callback to return `true`.
+The `waitUsing` method accepts the maximum number of seconds to wait, the interval at which the Closure should be evaluated, the Closure, and an optional failure message:

+    $browser->waitUsing(10, 1, function () use ($something) {
+        return $something->isReady();
+    }, "Something wasn't ready in time.");

 <a name="available-assertions"></a>
 ## Available Assertions